geniusiksl/irys-note/test_result.md

         -comment: "Need to test Irys status indicator, save functionality, and auto-save"
         -working: false
         -agent: "testing"
         -comment: "CRITICAL: Irys SDK has fundamental browser compatibility issues.
-The @irys/arweave package uses Node.js-specific modules (crypto.generateKeyPair, crypto.createPublicKey, stream/promises) that cannot be polyfilled for browser use.
+The Irys SDK uses Node.js-specific modules (crypto.generateKeyPair, crypto.createPublicKey, stream/promises) that cannot be polyfilled for browser use.
 This is a blocking issue that prevents the entire application from running."

   - task: "Visual Design and Responsiveness"
     implemented: true